cegeka/batchers/README.md

 - There should be just one transaction manager, shared between JPA and Spring, therefore our Job config extends __DefaultBatchConfigurer__.
 This provides a default job repository and job launcher.

 - Integration testing (see __AbstractIntegrationTest__)

 Spring Batch provites some utility classes for testing, such as JobLauncherTestUtils (allows running jobs or steps) and JobRepositoryTestUtils (allows removing job executions from the JobRepository)

 - Idempotent operations make retry/failure scenarios a lot easier.
 When an operation is not idempotent you can create a wrapper for that action that is idempotent

 - Using retry templates: see __CallWebserviceProcessor__ for configuring retry within a step

-- So, an exception occurs in processing an item...
+- Exception handling during processing

-Default/No Skip Policy - the processing does not continue, the job execution is failed Skip Policy - if the exception can be skipped, then the current chunk is rolled back and reexecuted without the item w/ exception
+Default/No Skip Policy - the processing does not continue, the job execution is failed

+Skip Policy - if the exception can be skipped, then the current chunk is rolled back and reexecuted without the item w/ exception

 No-Rollback - if the exception is configured not to trigger a roll-back, the processing of the current chunk continues

 - When using paging item readers, the item reader query MUST NOT change size during the step execution.